-Where on the journey of solving the problem is your ideal client?
+A further consideration is where on the journey of solving their problem your ideal client is.
 Is he/she a beginner or well along on the path?
 Does he/she need knowledge or to develop a specific new skill or is it support and guidance they want?

 #3 – Prior knowledge

-How you speak, how you write, what marketing methods you use, and even what prices you charge will all be determined by your ideal client’s existing knowledge and level of sophistication in understanding their own needs.
+How you speak, how you write, what marketing methods you use, and even what prices you charge should all be easier to determine once you have been able to identify your ideal client.
+This may be influenced by your ideal client’s existing knowledge and level of sophistication in understanding their own needs.

 #4 – Interest

-Watch your interactions, study the businesses of those who contact you for help, and take a look at what your competition is doing, and soon enough you’ll have a clear understanding of who your ideal client really is.
+Watch your interactions, look for message-to-market match.
+Study the businesses of those who contact you for help, and take a look at what your competition is doing.